ndmitchell/hlint/README.md

 * __Increases laziness__ - for example `foldl (&&) True` suggests `and` including this note.
 The new code will work on infinite lists, while the old code would not.
 Increasing laziness is usually a good idea.
 * __Decreases laziness__ - for example `(fst a, snd a)` suggests a including this note.
 On evaluation the new code will raise an error if a is an error, while the old code would produce a pair containing two error values.
 Only a small number of hints decrease laziness, and anyone relying on the laziness of the original code would be advised to include a comment.
-* __Removes error__ - for example foldr1 (&&) suggests and including the note "Removes error on []".
+* __Removes error__ - for example `foldr1 (&&)` suggests and including the note `Removes error on []`.
 The new code will produce `True` on the empty list, while the old code would raise an error.
 Unless you are relying on the exception thrown by the empty list, this hint is safe - and if you do rely on the exception, you would be advised to add a comment.

-### What is the difference between error and warning?
+### What is the difference between error/warning/suggestion?

 Every hint has a severity level:

+* __Error__ - by default only used for parse errors.
-* __Error__ - for example `concat (map f x)` suggests `concatMap f x` as an "error" severity hint.
+* __Warning__ - for example `concat (map f x)` suggests `concatMap f x` as a "warning" severity hint.
 From a style point of view, you should always replace a combination of `concat` and `map` with `concatMap`.
-Note that both expressions are equivalent - HLint is reporting an error in style, not an actual error in the code.
-* __Warning__ - for example `x !!
-0` suggests head x as a "warning" severity hint.
-Typically head is a simpler way of expressing the first element of a list, especially if you are treating the list inductively.
+* __Suggestion__ - for example `x !!
+0` suggests `head x` as a "suggestion" severity hint.
+Typically `head` is a simpler way of expressing the first element of a list, especially if you are treating the list inductively.
 However, in the expression `f (x !!
 4) (x !!
 0) (x !!
 7)`, replacing the middle argument with `head` makes it harder to follow the pattern, and is probably a bad idea.
-Warning hints are often worthwhile, but should not be applied blindly.
+Suggestion hints are often worthwhile, but should not be applied blindly.

-The difference between error and warning is one of personal taste, typically my personal taste.
+The difference between warning and suggestion is one of personal taste, typically my personal taste.
 If you already have a well developed sense of Haskell style, you should ignore the difference.
-If you are a beginner Haskell programmer you may wish to focus on error hints before warning hints.
+If you are a beginner Haskell programmer you may wish to focus on warning hints before suggestion hints.

 ## Customizing the hints